pwegrzyn/pennylane-extra/README.rst

 PennyLane Extra
 #########################

 The PennyLane Extra plugin adds some new features to PennyLane.
+The documentation is still under development.

 `PennyLane <https://pennylane.readthedocs.io>`_ is a machine learning library for optimization and automatic differentiation of hybrid quantum-classical computations.